HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeDisplayLanguage.md

 4. Click OK and Save to save the changing.

-5. Restart the Portal server.
+5. Restart the HCL Digital Experience environment.

 6. Test